 For short term work the ending will be agreed from the outset or during the work.
 When you are considering that it may be time to end your therapy, please do discuss this with me.
 I usually recommend at least two or more sessions at the end of therapy in order that the work may be reviewed, and the significance of the ending explored.

-If you do need to contact me outside of session times, for instance to cancel an appointment, then I suggest that the telephone is the most confidential way to get in touch, preferably text message.
-I recommend avoiding email communication where possible, as confidentiality of emails cannot be ensured.
-If I am not available, then please leave a message and I will endeavour to return your call as soon as possible.
-There may be a pro-rata charge for any longer phone calls, which I will always notify you of.
+If you do need to contact me outside of session times, for instance to cancel an appointment, then please email me.
+I recommend avoiding putting any confidential details in email communication where possible, as confidentiality of emails cannot be ensured.
+I do not check my work phone regularly so email is the best immediate communication.
+If we speak on the phone, there may be a pro-rata charge for any longer phone calls, which I will always notify you of.

 If you feel that you need further support between sessions do remember that you can always contact your doctor (G.P.) to discuss what additional support they may be able to offer you.
 You can also call the NHS on 111 and select option 2 for mental health support.

 A further source of free telephone support is offered by The Samaritans.
 They can be contacted 24 hours a day on 08457 909090.
 In an emergency please visit your nearest Accident and Emergency (A & E) department, or dial 999.